Scoria: Properties, Uses, Types of Scoria

 Scoria Properties

-Composition: Scoria is primarily composed of volcanic glass, which is essentially solidified lava.
-This glass can vary in composition depending on the type of magma it originated from, but it typically contains minerals like plagioclase feldspar, pyroxene, and olivine.
+Scoria Mineral Composition: Scoria's main mineral is volcanic glass, formed from rapidly cooled lava.
+It can also contain crystals like plagioclase feldspar, pyroxene (often green or brown), and olivine (greenish).
 These minerals may be present as tiny crystals within the glass or as larger phenocrysts visible to the naked eye.
+These crystalline minerals depend on the original magma's composition.

 Texture: Scoria's most striking feature is its vesicular texture, meaning it's riddled with holes or cavities called vesicles.